 Thank you to all people expressing their interest to participate.
 The team will get in touch with you with more details about the focus group

-We are in the process of evaluating the expression of inters and recruiting 1-2 lived experience members to actively participate on our working group.
+We have recruited two lived experience members to actively participate on our working group.

 We would like to better understand the experiences of autistic people in south east London who access health and social care services.
 This will help inform the development of current and future services in the area.